 On the flip side, the number of households that have $5 million or more in wealth is estimated at around 3,592,054 or 3.59 million.

-And that total number of households in the United States of America was 128.54 million in 2020.
+And the total number of households in the United States of America was 128.54 million in 2020.
 If we use the figure to determine the percentage of households that are worth over $4 and $5 million, the percentage is around 3.5% and 2.8%, respectively.

 How Many Americans Have More than $50,000,000 or $100,000,000 In Net Worth?